 10. You’ve Asked How They Feel About Getting Serious

 Want to know why dating is hard much of the time?
 Because people don't communicate!
-If you know you're interested in becoming official with someone, the best way to find out if they're also interested is to ask them.
+If you know you're interested in becoming exclusive, the best way to find out if the feeling is mutual is to ask them.
 If you're shy, consider the previously mentioned actions signals that you have the go-ahead to ask this question.

 The Final Step

 Once you're clear that there's long-term potential with someone who seems interested, it's time to let them know you see a future with them.
-You can hint at it by telling them how much you've loved spending time together or tell them more directly that you'd like to be together officially.
+You can hint at it by telling them how much you've loved spending time together or tell them more directly that you're ready for a serious commitment.

 There are no rules for how a relationship should progress.
 It's only important that expectations are communicated and everyone is on the same page.
 As long as that's the case, you have reason to be excited.